Typical0/Windows11-Debloat-Guide/README.md

 install_wim_tweak.exe /o /c "Microsoft-Windows-Internet-Browser-Package" /r install_wim_tweak.exe /h /o /l
 ```
-Restart is required after this (you can restart later when you are done debloating everything)
+Restart is required after this (you can restart later when you are done debloating everything).

 In Powershell, type:
 ```